biosafetylvl5/brassy/README.md

-# Yarn: Yet Another Release Note generator :yarn:
+# BRASS: Build Release Assembler for Sane Software

 There's only one [file](yarn/yarn.py).